 The House is scheduled to consider a bill Feb.
 11 that would require FAA to conduct a formal rulemaking if it plans to require pilots and air traffic controllers with a body mass index (BMI) of 40 or more to undergo testing for obstructive sleep apnea (OSA).
 The bill, H.R.3578, which cleared the House Transportation and Infrastructure Committee in December, was introduced by House aviation subcommittee Chairman Frank LoBiondo (R-N.J.) in late November after Federal Air Surgeon ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "House To Consider Sleep Apnea Bill".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "House To Consider Sleep Apnea Bill".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.